chapmanb/cloudbiolinux/doc/hacking.md

     https://github.com/pjotrp/cloudbiolinux/blob/master/contrib/flavor/pjotrp/biotest/biotestflavor.py

-## Individualize a Flavor
+## Individualize a Flavor with env.enviroment

 Sometimes it may be useful to have post-install one-offs, for individual purposes (say you want to define a user account for yourself).
-Rather than create a full Flavor you could add a parameter to the fabricrc file, and/or add a command line parameter named 'environment' to the install_biolinux parameter list.
+Rather than create a full Flavor for every possibility, you could add a parameter to the fabricrc file.
+Even better, add a command line parameter named 'environment' to the install_biolinux parameter list.
 E.g.

          fab -H hostname -f $source/fabfile.py -c  $flavor/fabricrc_debian.txt install_biolinux:packagelist=$flavor/main.yaml,environment=special

 which automatically becomes part of the Flavor environment state as 'env.environment'.
+Use this parameter to distinguish between targets.
+We use it for distinguishing dev,test and production environments.

-# Tips and tricks
+# More tips and tricks

 ## Using VNC